Electronics Recycling

 Registering your Business for Electronics Recycling

-In Missouri, it is not mandatory to register with E-Cycle Missouri, a part of the Missouri Department of Natural Resources, in order for your business to accept discarded electronics and recycle them.
+In Missouri, it is not mandatory to register with the Missouri Department of Natural Resources, in order for your business to accept discarded electronics and recycle them.
 In order to be included on the Registered Electronics Recycling Business List, however, your business must register.
 Businesses who want to register with DNR must choose between four levels of increasingly stringent regulations attached to each level.
 For example, a Level Four business must adhere to more regulations than a Level One business.
-Listed below are a few traits from each level.
 To view all of the requirements, please click the link above.

 Content updates to this page made possible by funding provided by the St. Louis-Jefferson Solid Waste Management District and the Missouri Department of Natural Resources.